cilium/cilium/Documentation/cmdref/cilium-agent.md

       --proxy-max-connection-duration-seconds int                 Set Envoy HTTP option max_connection_duration seconds.
 Default 0 (disable)
       --proxy-max-requests-per-connection int                     Set Envoy HTTP option max_requests_per_connection.
 Default 0 (disable)
       --proxy-prometheus-port int                                 Port to serve Envoy metrics on.
 Default 0 (disabled).
+      --proxy-xff-num-trusted-hops-egress uint32                  Number of trusted hops regarding the x-forwarded-for and related HTTP headers for the egress L7 policy enforcement Envoy listeners.
+      --proxy-xff-num-trusted-hops-ingress uint32                 Number of trusted hops regarding the x-forwarded-for and related HTTP headers for the ingress L7 policy enforcement Envoy listeners.
       --read-cni-conf string                                      CNI configuration file to use as a source for --write-cni-conf-when-ready.
 If not supplied, a suitable one will be generated.
       --restore                                                   Restores state, if possible, from previous daemon (default true)
       --route-metric int                                          Overwrite the metric used by cilium when adding routes to its 'cilium_host' device